housepower/clickhouse_sinker/README.md

 - Bulk insert (by config `bufferSize` and `flushInterval`).
 - Parse messages concurrently.
 - Write batches concurrently.
-- Every batch is sharded to a determined clickhouse node.
+- Every batch is routed to a determined clickhouse shard.
 Exit if loop write fail.
 - Custom sharding policy (by config `shardingKey` and `shardingPolicy`).
+- Tolerate replica single-point-failure.
 - At least once delivery guarantee.
 - Dynamic config management with Nacos.